poudelalina86/Hackathon_ChillGuys/README.md

 5. **Edit Profile**: Update your profile picture and personal details.

 ## Machine Learning Model
 The platform uses a pre-trained hate speech detection model.
-The model is stored in an `.h5` file and is loaded during server startup.
+The model is stored in an `.pkl` file and is loaded during server startup.
 The model predicts whether a comment contains offensive or hate speech using natural language processing (NLP).

 ## Future Enhancements
 - Add a user dashboard with analytics (e.g., number of flagged comments).